flinta-and-friends/code-of-conduct/README.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting.

 # Need Help
-If you need help, have any further questions or have any other concerns, please contact a member of conference staff immediately.
+If you need help, have any further questions or have any other concerns, please contact a member of the orgabnizers immediately.

 * Contact the conference staff (phone numbers are on your badge)
 * Contact flinta.and.friends@gmail.com